Hampton residents want changes made after deadly hit-and-run

 According to police, a vehicle struck two people shortly after 7 p.m. at the intersection of Todds Ln. and Whealton Rd.

-A teenage female died and an adult woman was taken to the local hospital following the accident.
+A teenage girl died and an adult woman was taken to the local hospital following the accident.

 The driver did not stop.
 Police believe a white utility van was the vehicle involved.